dsara/TorrentEcho/README.md

 # RTorrentEcho
-Node JS tool to ficilitate automatic downloading of labelled torrents from an rutorrent file.
+Node JS tool to facilitate automatic downloading of labeled torrents from rutorrent.